albankora/recipes/low-carb-list.md

 ---

-## 10. Cheese and dairy for salads
+## 10. Cheese and Dairy for Salads

 | Item       |                   Buy approx. |
 | ---------- | ----------------------------: |